vikkumra/vikkumra/projects/fail2ban-bruteforce-defence/README.md

 ![ban proof](photo-banproof)

-This confirmed Fail2ban had correctly detected the 3 failed attempts and blocked my Kali VM's IP address, exactly as configured.
+This confirmed Fail2ban had detected the 3 failed attempts and blocked my Kali VM's IP address, exactly as configured.

 ## Why this matters
-In a real environment, this kind of protection stops (or seriously slows down) an attacker trying to guess passwords over SSH.
-Without something like Fail2ban, an attacker could attempt thousands of password combinations uninterrupted.
-With it in place, they're automatically locked out after a small number of failures, giving them far less chance of success and giving defenders time to notice and respond.
+In a real situation, Fail2ban would help prevent brute-force attacks and blocks to user out from the server.
+Although brute-force attacks are less common today, this is still an essential part of sercurity.

 ## What I learned
-- The difference between attacking a system (previous project) and defending one (this project)
 - What a brute-force attack is and why SSH is a common target
-- How Fail2ban reads logs, detects patterns, and reacts using the firewall
-- How to configure a real security tool's settings, rather than just installing it
+- How to configure a real security tool's settings
-- How to actually test and prove a security control works, instead of assuming it does
+- How to actually test and prove a security control works